Core Faculty

 Dr. Pinder has mentored hundreds of students and authored or co-authored more than 250 papers and 16 book chapters.
 He was the founding editor of Advances in Water Resources and Numerical Methods for Partial Differential Equations and has received numerous prestigious recognitions including the Lifetime Achievement Award from the Environmental and Water Resources in 2016.
 He was elected Member of the National Academy of Engineering in 2010.

-Dr. Rizzo's research focuses on the development of new computational tools to improve the understanding of human-induced changes on natural systems and the way we make decisions about natural resources.
-Since joining UVM in fall 2002, she has worked on a number of computational approaches to multi-scale environmental problems.
+Dr. Rizzo's research focuses on the development of new computational tools to improve the understanding of human-induced changes in natural systems and the way we make decisions about natural resources.
+Since joining UVM in the fall of 2002, she has worked on several computational approaches to multi-scale environmental problems.

 Affiliated Research

-Dr. Badireddy conducts interdisciplinary research on: (1) sustainable membrane processes with the focus on water & wastewater treatment, and resource recovery, (2) environmental nanotechnology with the focus on applications and implications of engineered nanomaterials, and (3) nanometrology with the focus on developing enhanced darkfield-hyperspectral imaging (ED-HSI) microscopy methods for detection and quantification of engineered nanomaterials and co-contaminants in environmental and biological matrices.
+Dr. Badireddy conducts interdisciplinary research on (1) sustainable membrane processes with a focus on water & wastewater treatment, and resource recovery, (2) environmental nanotechnology with a focus on applications and implications of engineered nanomaterials, and (3) nanometrology with a focus on developing enhanced darkfield-hyperspectral imaging (ED-HSI) microscopy methods for detection and quantification of engineered nanomaterials and co-contaminants in environmental and biological matrices.

 Jianke Yang, Mathematics and Statistics